How Do You Measure Employee Performance?

 What's the difference between performance management and performance measurement?

 Measurement is data collection—tracking metrics, gathering feedback, assessing progress.
 Management is action—using that data for coaching conversations, development plans, recognition, and strategic decisions.
+Measurement is the diagnostic tool; management is the treatment.
 You need both, but measurement without management is wasted effort.
+If the data you're collecting isn't driving different decisions, stop collecting it.

 Can AI improve performance measurement?

 Significantly.
-AI can detect patterns humans miss (early disengagement signals, hidden skill gaps, flight risk indicators), eliminate manual data aggregation, provide real-time insights, and run multi-hypothesis investigations that would take humans days or weeks.
+AI can detect patterns humans miss (early disengagement signals, hidden skill gaps, flight risk indicators with up to 89% prediction accuracy), eliminate manual data aggregation, provide real-time insights, and run multi-hypothesis investigations that would take humans days or weeks.
 40% of HR leaders report AI helps their teams contribute more strategic value, with performance management being the #1 cited benefit.

 How do you measure manager effectiveness?